Evacuee Trust Property Board: Corruption

+In 2011, Pakistani Sikh Gulab Singh filed a case against Asif Hashmi, chairman of the board, claiming he was selling gurdwara property illegally to property developers.
 In December 2017, during the hearing of a case on Katas Raj Temple in Chakwal, the Chief Justice of Pakistan, Mian Saqib Nisar, expressed displeasure at the absence or displacing of idols from the temples, demanding to know why there were no statues in the temples of Shiri Ram and Hanuman.
 The bench was told that Asif Hashmi, a former chairman of Evacuee Trust Property Board, earned millions of rupees from corruption [during his tenure] and then left [Pakistan].
 The chairman of the board, at that time, Mr. Saddique, also highlighted his "fight against corruption" [within the board] in his message on the board's website.

 Criticism

 No minority representation

 The ETP board is often criticised for not having enough Hindu and Sikh members on the board.
 During the signing of Liaqat-Nehru pact, both Pakistan and India agreed to appoint a Muslim head in India and a Hindu head in Pakistan to look after evacuee property.
 However, since independence, the Pakistan government never appointed a Hindu citizen as chairman.
 In 2020, all six official members are Muslims and of the 18 non-official members, only eight are from the minority Hindu and Sikh communities.
 In 2018, Ramesh Kumar Vankwani, Hindu member of the national assembly, presented the Evacuee Trust Properties (Management and Disposal) Bill 2018 which says that only a Hindu or Sikh should be appointed as the chairperson of the Evacuee Trust Property Board.
 However, the bill was rejected by the assembly's standing committee on religious affairs in 2019.